 - Retainer fees (monthly fees)

-3. Start Networking and Pitching
+3. Networking and Pitching Strategies

 Now that your basics are clear, it’s time to focus on networking.
-Like I said before, networking is your complete business, in your early days, no one knew you and the best way to find your place in the market is by networking with business owners and every other person you meet offline or online.
+As I said before, networking is your complete business, in your early days, no one knew you and the best way to find your place in the market is by networking with business owners and every other person you meet offline or online.

 Public business events or gatherings are other places where you’ll find your crowd.
-Go online and check for meetups, be there make sure you introduce yourself and be in touch with them.
+Go online and check for meetups, be there make sure you introduce yourself, and be in touch with them.

 Out of the 30, you contact at least 2 people who would love to do business with you.
 Facebook groups also help a lot if you want to focus on online networking.